I need guidelines for feeding and worming and vaccinations in a 9 month old jersey heifer that has had nothing done and is new to me

 A worm challenge is currently being verified, however, I feel the problem is SARA.

 The calf starter formulation is based on soya bean meal, corn by-products such as germ meal and corn bran and cotton hulls as the main effective fibre source..plus minerals and vitamins.

 5) The soil eating and loose manure continues after weaning for about a month or so.

 If in your opinion SARA is the cause, monensin is available and can you please recommend an inclusion rate in the starter meal...or what other strategy can I use to rectify the problem..sodium bicarb????

 Where can I get a list of all the Dairy Cow sale barns in Tennessee, Arkansas, Mississippi, Texas Louisiana and Oklahoma?

 I have a DeLeVal Cream Seperator #618 that still works and all the pieces are there.
 It would be great for someone starting out milking and do not have the money for extensive milkers.
 How do I go about reaching someone that might be interested in this.
 It is in very good shape.
 I grew up on a farm and we used this for the seperating of milk and cream for 9 cows Would love to sell this to someone that is starting out and in need of this.
 Thank you for your help Barbara Emmons 214-908-3856

-Collin County Texas dairy cattle Posted over 2 years ago
+Collin County Texas dairy cattle Posted about 3 years ago

 what is the cost per cow/day to cool dairy cows with efficient direct drive fans in electric $$